The Goalixa Journey

 From Monolith to Microservices

 The early architecture of Goalixa was straightforward: three main services (app, auth, landing), each with its own subdomain and frontend.
-While this worked initially, it created problems:
+While this worked initially, it created problems with complex redirect flows, cookie consistency, fragmented UI ownership, and high blast radius during incidents.

 • Microservices require unified frontend experience